 You should also be aware that many non-sleep products may contain melatonin as a secondary ingredient.
 Two examples are children’s “nighttime cough syrup” and “relaxation” drinks.
 Always check the label.

 In general, melatonin should not be given to healthy, typically developing children under age 3, as difficulties falling and staying asleep in these children are almost always behavioral in nature.
+Furthermore, children younger than age 5 are much more likely to accidentally ingest melatonin, especially in “child-friendly” forms like gummies.

 Melatonin is also used as part of the treatment program for teens with a circadian rhythm disorder called “delayed sleep phase” in which the natural fall asleep and wake times are much later than normal (by three hours or more) and interfere with normal daily activities.
 Management usually includes gradually adjusting the sleep schedule and avoiding light exposure in the evening with increased light in the morning in addition to melatonin, and is best carried out by a sleep specialist.